 To manage the delete requests, go to Customers → CCPA → Delete Requests.
-The appropriate grid shows the name and email of a customer who sent the deletion request, the date and time when it was performed, initiator of the request (the customer or automatically), as well as the number of completed and pending orders of the customer.
+The appropriate grid shows the name and email of a customer who sent the deletion request, the date and time when it was performed, the initiator of the request (the customer or automatically), and the number of completed and pending orders of the customer.
 Store managers can approve or deny selected requests in bulk.

 It is also necessary to mention that the Amasty CCPA module extends the Customers grid by adding the “Don’t Sell My Personal Information” column.

 As for the general settings of the Amasty CCPA Magento 2 extension, it is divided into 4 tabs: General, Customer’s Account Privacy Settings, Personal Data Deletion, and Email Notifications.

 The General settings tab lets you enable/disable the extension’s functionality on the frontend and make the “Don’t Sell My Personal Information” option in the Privacy Settings tab of the customer account visible only to users from California.
 Here, you can also activate the log’s automatic cleaning and specify the number of days after which the logged records should be removed.